An Ancient Muse

-An Ancient Muse is the seventh full-length studio album of the Canadian singer, songwriter, accordionist, harpist, and pianist, Loreena McKennitt.
+An Ancient Muse is the seventh studio album of the Canadian singer, songwriter, accordionist, harpist, and pianist, Loreena McKennitt.
 It was released on November 20, 2006, internationally, and November 21, 2006, in the United States and Canada.
 It was her first studio album after a 9-year gap.
 It has sold over a half a million copies worldwide since its release.